astronomer/airflow-guides/guides/airflow-redshift.md

 ## Pause and Resume a Redshift Cluster from Airflow

 Amazon Redshift supports the ability to pause and resume a cluster, allowing customers to easily suspend on-demand billing while the cluster isn't being used.
-Read more on this from AWS [here](https://aws.amazon.com/about-aws/whats-new/2020/03/amazon-redshift-launches-pause-resume/#:~:text=Amazon%20Redshift%20now%20supports%20the,suspended%20when%20not%20in%20use.).
+Read more about this feature in the [AWS documentation](https://aws.amazon.com/about-aws/whats-new/2020/03/amazon-redshift-launches-pause-resume/#:~:text=Amazon%20Redshift%20now%20supports%20the,suspended%20when%20not%20in%20use.).

 You may want your Airflow DAG to pause and unpause a Redshift cluster at times when it isn't being queried or used.
 Additionally, you may want to pause your Redshift cluster at the end of your Airflow pipeline, and/or resume your Redshift cluster at the beginning of your Airflow pipeline.
 There are currently three Airflow modules available to accomplish this use case:

-1. The [`RedshiftPauseClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftpauseclusteroperator) can be used to pause an AWS Redshift Cluster.
+- The [`RedshiftPauseClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftpauseclusteroperator) can be used to pause an AWS Redshift Cluster.
-2. The [`RedshiftResumeClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftresumeclusteroperator) can be used to resume a paused AWS Redshift Cluster.
+- The [`RedshiftResumeClusterOperator`](https://registry.astronomer.io/providers/amazon/modules/redshiftresumeclusteroperator) can be used to resume a paused AWS Redshift Cluster.
-3. The [`RedshiftClusterSensor`](https://registry.astronomer.io/providers/amazon/modules/redshiftclustersensor) can be  used to wait for a Redshift cluster to reach a specific status *(i.e. Available after it has been unpaused)*
+- The [`RedshiftClusterSensor`](https://registry.astronomer.io/providers/amazon/modules/redshiftclustersensor) can be  used to wait for a Redshift cluster to reach a specific status (e.g. Available after it has been unpaused)

-If there were no operations querying your Redshift cluster after your last ETL job of the day, you could use the `RedshiftPauseClusterOperator` to pause your Redshift cluster which would lower your AWS bill.
+If no operations queried your Redshift cluster after your last ETL job of the day, you could use the `RedshiftPauseClusterOperator` to pause your Redshift cluster, which would lower your AWS bill.
 On the first ETL job of the day, you could add the `RedshiftResumeClusterOperator` at the beginning of your DAG to send the request to AWS to unpause it.
 Following that task, you could use a `RedshiftClusterSensor` to ensure the cluster is fully available before running the remainder of your DAG.

 The following DAG shows how to pause and unpause a Redshift Cluster using available operators.
 Since we implement a sensor at the end, the DAG would only be marked as success once the cluster has the state of `Available`.